mui/material-ui/README.md

 autoOk | boolean | false | Auto accept time on selection

 ### Known Issues
-1. Supporting of touch devices
+1. 24 hour displaying for timepicker (currently supportinh only am/pm)
-2. DateTime picker
+2. DateTime picker (wrapper above date and time)

 That would be added in one of the nearest release :)